How the System Works

 All data collected remains the property of the customer.
 As well as being held on the central Harvest server cluster all data is also backed up to offsite servers.
 The Harvest server cluster consists of IBM servers running in a redundant cluster and connected to the internet through a fiber connection with a dedicated backup fiber connection.

 All automated alarms (eg. frost, pump fail etc) are process by their own server cluster with built in redundancy.
 SMS messages are processed via a bank of sixteen Motorola/Telit modems and four ISDN lines are used for the voice messages.
 Future expansion includes the addition of SIP lines.
 Temperature is measured using digital Dallas one-wire sensors.

-are calibrated at Harvest to 0.1% at 0°C in an environmental chamber with
+Sensors are calibrated at Harvest to 0.1°C at 0°C in an ice water bath with a

 0.01°C accuracy platinum reference temperature sensor.